 What Types of Scholarships are There?

 The two most common types of scholarship are need based and merit based.
 Of the two, merit based are likely more common.
 Merit based scholarships are based on a student’s skills and/or talents.
 A very common example of merit-based scholarships in the United States is athletic scholarships, which reward exceptional athletes with a fully funded education.
 Those athletes, in turn, then play on the school’s athletic team for the sport that they are exceptional at.
-However, athletic scholarships are rare for international students.
-Athletic scholarships were mentioned in order to give an example of scholarships in general.
 There are also musical and art merit based scholarships.

 Where Can I Apply For a Scholarship?